 Stay: Aix-en-Provence

-Drive: Car needed all day for this Provence itinerary to visit hilltop towns in the Luberon; first stop L’Abbaye Notre-Dame de Sénanque (1 hour 30 minutes)
+Drive: Car needed all day for this Provence France itinerary to visit hilltop towns in the Luberon; first stop L’Abbaye Notre-Dame de Sénanque (1 hour 30 minutes)

 The towns of the Luberon perched on hilltops and tucked into valleys are the focus of the South of France itinerary on Day 2.
 It is a full day of driving and visiting towns (as many or as few as you desire).